 Not even fun

-We are in Riksgränsen, with Norway only a few hundred metres away.
+We are in Riksgränsen, in the Kiruna mountain world, with Norway only a few hundred metres away.
 The landscape here is unforgiving and harsh, summers are short, and plants and animals have adapted to extreme conditions.

 One of those shouts from before belongs to Jessica.
 She lies on her back with arms and legs spread out, looking a lot like someone who has had a proper crash landing.
 She has fallen over just metres from the last orienteering checkpoint of the day.
 Her chest rises sharply as a result of all the height metres she and her husband Pär have just left behind.

 — Damn it, she gasps.
-This isn’t even fun.
+This isn’t even funny.

 — But now we’re at the finish line, Pär says.